Gordoburrito/tracking_script/README.md

 ## Additional Information
 For more information on how to use jsDelivr to load GitHub releases, commits, or branches, visit [jsDelivr Documentation](https://www.jsdelivr.com/?docs=gh).

+### My update didn't go through!! 😤
+is your tag EXACTLY vX.X.X ?
+you can always purge the cache by